szorfein/dotfiles/README.md

 + Or manually by following the [wiki page](https://github.com/szorfein/dotfiles/wiki/theme-awesome).

 The method with `chezmoi` only work with a theme for `awesomewm` and only for supported distrib Gentoo, Archlinux or Debian.
-You can try on other distributions like Centos, Ubuntu... at your own risk and peril :)
+You can try on other distributions like Ubuntu... at your own risk and peril :)

 ## Stow
 If you are blocked with `stow` or need more explanations, see the [wiki page](https://github.com/szorfein/dotfiles/wiki/stow) before post an issue.